The Region of Peel Cyclists Handbook

 - Bike Signals

-Separate signal head for cyclists are provided for some cycling facilities, depending on the location and phasing requirements of cyclists.
+Separate signal heads for cyclists are provided for some cycling facilities, depending on the location and phasing requirements of cyclists.
 The signals are recognizable from other traffic signals by the bike symbol.

 Crossrides allow cyclists to stay on their bikes while crossing through intersections.
 They are located where multi-use paths cross a road.
 Crossrides are identified with a line of painted squares on both sides of the crossing, and may also include painted bicycle marks.